fword-dev/f-word.dev/src/episodes/4/index.md

 **Bruce:** Hello, and welcome to The F-Word.

-**Vadim:** And The F-Word of course stands for Front-end, the wonderful world of web development.
+**Vadim:** And The F-Word of course stands for frontend, the wonderful world of web development.

 **Bruce:** I’m Bruce Lawson coming to you from Birmingham in the United Kingdom.